hasufell/clac/README.txt

 ====
 If you want to help, these things should probably be added to clac:
   - Using Scientific (or something else appropriate) instead of Double
-  - Support for multiple equations
+  - Support for implicit multiple equations (currently only supports explicit)
   - Pretty printing